linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 </figure>

 The current state of the sparse strip renderers is that they can reliably render scenes where all elements are a solid colour.
+Laurenz Stampfl started their master's project working on the CPU-only renderer full-time at the end of March, working towards this roadmap and on a write-up.
 The planned ordering of next steps is laid out in [our loose roadmap](https://docs.google.com/document/d/1L0Ji44GiFMygK_6h6_TP0Id8ghTMxUirgrM_5nb5zyQ/edit?tab=t.0#heading=h.atiojofshbyp).
-There are some PRs where you can track ongoing work:
+You can also follow the progress in [#vello > Vello Hybrid](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/Vello.20Hybrid) and other threads in [#vello](https://xi.zulipchat.com/#narrow/channel/197075-vello).
+Our weekly renderer office hours specifically aimed at furthering this collaboration are public - for more information about how to join these, follow [#office hours](https://xi.zulipchat.com/#narrow/channel/359642-office-hours).
+Work on the renderers is continuing at pace, most recently in these open PRs:

 - [vello#878][]: Add clipping to Vello CPU.
 - [vello#883][]: Implements text/glyph rendering.
 - [vello#879][]: Experimentally runs Vello Hybrid on Android, using the new Android View work, discussed [below](#research-and-future-directions).

-You can also follow the progress in [#vello > Vello Hybrid](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/Vello.20Hybrid) and other threads in [#vello](https://xi.zulipchat.com/#narrow/channel/197075-vello).
-We also are hosting weekly renderer office hours specifically aimed at developing this collaboration.
-For information about how to join these, follow [#office hours](https://xi.zulipchat.com/#narrow/channel/359642-office-hours).

 ## Parley